-The second option is working with a content marketing or digital marketing agencies.
+The second option is working with a content marketing or digital marketing agency.
 While there are many reputable companies offering such services, you’ll need to partner with an agency that has a proven track record for delivering results.
 You’ll also want to work with an agency that charges rates that align with your marketing budget and delivers content that is both authoritative and SEO-friendly.

 Working with freelance blog writers comes with its own unique risks and rewards.
 It’s risky because many freelance blog writers offer their services, but some don’t have the skills or experience to get the job done.

 But if you’re able to find a freelancer equipped with the prerequisite skills, experience, and subject matter expertise, then you have a winner!

 To find the solution that works best for you, consider your business’s needs, your current marketing budget, and how much time and resources you’re able to devote to managing content writers and developing a viable content strategy.

 If you’ve decided to try the freelance route, then read on to discover our eight tips to hiring a rockstar blog writer in 2022.

 8 Tips for Hiring Rockstar Blog Writers in 2022

 1. Set your content marketing strategy, goals, and deliverables